bmx-ng/bmx-site/docs/tutorials/oop_tutorial.md

 obj2.y = 3
 ```
 It would be much easier if these objects could automatically add themselves to a list somewhere.
 Fortunately, this can be done in OOP!
-Any Type can have a special "constructor" Method which is automatically
+Any [Type] can have a special "*constructor*" [Method] which is automatically
 called just as the object is created.
 The constructor can do anything you like, just as any other Method can (in
 this case, it will be adding the TEntity to a list).
-To add a constructor to a Type, simply add a Method named
+To add a constructor to a [Type], simply add a Method named
 `New()`.
 The `New()` Method will be executed whenever an object of that type is created.

 In the example above, the best place to put the constructor is in TEntity; this way, TPlayer, TBuilding,